 Some women suffer from embarrassing hot flashes that come on faster than a heatwave.
 They begin inside your body and spread to your face, neck, and chest.
 They can strike at inopportune times like during a presentation at work or while having a glass of wine on a date.
 Or maybe you woke up drenched in sweat, interrupted by a hot flash in bed.
 You may wonder what’s happening.
 You feel like you’re losing control.
 The heat is so intense you want to jump in a pool or stand in front of the freezer.
 Well, get ready for some hot flash relief.

 Hot flashes can be a symptom of menopause caused by decreased estrogen levels, blocked estrogen receptors, and changes in other hormone levels.
-There are different schools of thought about what causes hot flashes from a decrease in estrogen to a decrease in progesterone to the beginning of menopause.
+There are different schools of thought about what causes hot flashes, including a decrease in estrogen, a decrease in progesterone, or the beginning of menopause.

 Being in the summer heat can trigger a hot flash, so make sure to keep hydrated.

 Beware: overwhelming hot flashes can lead to depression and anxiety.
-Some doctors prescribe hormone therapy or FDA approved antidepressants that are selective serotonin reuptake inhibitors to cope with the condition.
-If you’re concerned about estrogen drug side effect risks like heart attack or stroke, consult a doctor.
+Some doctors prescribe hormone therapy or FDA-approved antidepressants that are selective serotonin reuptake inhibitors to cope with the condition.
+If you’re concerned about estrogen drug side effect risks like a heart attack or stroke, consult a doctor.

-You may need to try different approaches as you age.
-There is no cure for hot flashes, and not all hot flashes are caused by menopause.
-It could also be hypothyroidism so it’s important to talk to your doctor.
+You may need to try different approaches as you age to find some hot flash relief.
+There is no cure for hot flashes, and they are not all caused by menopause.
+It could also be hypothyroidism, so it’s important to talk to your doctor.